zincware/IPSuite/docs/source/_get_started/quickstart.rst

 This atom from the SmilesToAtoms instance can be accessd by calling `mol.atoms`.
 This instance attribute is then handed over to the Packmol node in the `data` attribute.
 It is possible to hand over multiple different types of ASE atoms, so `mol.atoms` as to be given as a list.
-The next attribute we need to set is the amout of molecules we want to place in the box.
+The next attribute we need to set is the amount of molecules we want to place in the box.
-This also has to be a list with each entry being the amout for other ASE atoms obejct in the `data` list.
+This also has to be a list with each entry being the amount for other ASE atoms object in the `data` list.
 Lastly the density has to be provided.
 Calling `project.build()` will save the workflow into DVC graph configuration and parameter files.
-After executing the code, the entire workflow is construced and can be visualised by running `dvc dag`, which shows the graph of the workflow.
+After executing the code, the entire workflow is constructed and can be visualised by running `dvc dag`, which shows the graph of the workflow.
 Using the option `dvc dag --mermaid` will return a flowchart, which can be used with `Mermaid <https://mermaid.js.org/>`_ to better visualise the workflows.

 The parameters files, namely `params.yaml` can be viewed and parameters can be changed without rerunning the python script.

-By calling `dvc repro` the workflow consiting of the nodes is executed, which results in the generation of firstly a single water molecule by the SmilesToAtoms node and then the placement of multiple water molecules in a box by the Packmol node.
+By calling `dvc repro` the workflow consisting of the nodes is executed, which results in the generation of firstly a single water molecule by the SmilesToAtoms node and then the placement of multiple water molecules in a box by the Packmol node.
 After running `dvc repro` a new folder `nodes` is created which each node having their own subfolder.
 These folders contain the results from the Nodes.